NxPKG/khulnasoft-docs/content/dns/zone-setups/partial-setup/convert-partial-to-full.md

 # Convert partial setup to full setup

-If you initially set up a partial domain on Cloudflare, you can later migrate it to a [full setup](/dns/zone-setups/full-setup/).
+If you initially set up a partial domain on Khulnasoft, you can later migrate it to a [full setup](/dns/zone-setups/full-setup/).

-## Step 1 — Prepare Cloudflare SSL/TLS
+## Step 1 — Prepare Khulnasoft SSL/TLS

-In the Cloudflare dashboard, either order an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/manage-certificates/) or [upload a custom SSL certificate](/ssl/edge-certificates/custom-certificates/uploading/) for your website or application.
+In the Khulnasoft dashboard, either order an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/manage-certificates/) or [upload a custom SSL certificate](/ssl/edge-certificates/custom-certificates/uploading/) for your website or application.

 You should also verify that the [status](/ssl/reference/certificate-statuses/) of your SSL certificate is **Active**.